Varun Dhawan Leg Injury Update: It's Just A Sprain & Not A Fracture, Says Daddy David Dhawan

 Apart From Street Dancer

 Apart from Remo D'souza's Street Dancer, Varun Dhawan is also shooting for Karan Johar's Kalank.
-The movie is star-studded and features Kareena Kapoor, Alia Bhatt, Ranveer Singh, Janhvi Kapoor and several others and is scheduled to hit the theatres on June 2019.
+The movie is star-studded and features Kareena Kapoor, Alia Bhatt, Ranveer Singh, Janhvi Kapoor and several others and is scheduled to hit the theatres in June 2019.

 Most Read: Salman Khan Responsible For Kareena Kapoor's Re-entry & Malaika Arora's Exit From Dabangg 3?